FuriKuri/docker-best-practices/README.md

 Use `--log-opt` to allow log rotation if the containers you are creating are too verbose and are created too often thanks to a continuous deployment process.

-For more detailed information see [The log driver options](https://docs.docker.com/engine/admin/logging/overview/#/json-file-options).
+For more detailed information see [the log driver options](https://docs.docker.com/engine/admin/logging/overview/#/json-file-options).

 ## Docker container